PennyLaneAI/pennylane/doc/development/guide/tests.rst

     python -m pytest -m "not slow" tests

-The ``pytest -m`` option support boolean combination of marker.
+The ``pytest -m`` option supports Boolean combinations of markers.
 It is therefore possible to run both Jax and TensorFlow tests by writing:

 .. code-block:: bash